When there is an emergency on an airplane…

 In a crisis, after keeping the plane aloft, determining location and any immediate next steps, pilots will communicate with a broader audience, like air traffic control or surrounding aircraft.

-It’s now time for you to maintain clear contact with the resolution team.
+It’s now time for you to maintain clear contact with the resolution team for the duration of resolution.

 Establish a channel and daily cadence for communications